zhaw-web1/angular-app/README.md

+# Archived

+This project is now archived as it is not used nor supported anymore.

 # Scythe of Seraph Project

 The project uses Angular (7.x) and Firebase.
 Firestore connection credentials for the application are provided in the environment variable file.